GLOBAL MARKETS-Wall Street pushes stocks, oil higher on promising data | Business

 The number of Americans filing new claims for unemployment benefits declined further last week, while layoffs dropped in July to their lowest level in just more than 21 years.
 The U.S. trade deficit surged to a record high in June as businesses boosted imports to rebuild inventories.

 A measure of U.S. services industry activity jumped to a record high in July, boosted by the shift in spending to services from goods.
-"Investors definitely are keeping an eye on the Delta variant, but mostly view it as a speed bump for the economy rather than a showstopper."
+"Investors definitely are keeping an eye on the Delta variant, but mostly view it as a speed bump for the economy rather than a showstopper," Donabedian said.

 Goldman Sachs market strategists raised their year-end and 2022 price targets for the S&P 500 Index, citing "the combination of higher-than-expected S&P 500 earnings and lower-than-expected interest rates."
 Still, investors want to know how low rates will stay, and for how long.